RefPerSys/RefPerSys/README.md

 has](http://projects.camlcity.org/projects/dl/omake-0.10.3/doc/html/omake-quickstart.html)
 *automatic dependency analysis* and *content-based dependency analysis* (the later being an unusual feature - most build automation tools using modification time of files).
+You may need to edit the `OMakeroot` or `OMakefile` files.

 You should have compiled and installed Ian Taylor's [libbacktrace](https://github.com/ianlancetaylor/libbacktrace),